Mandeepsheoran/Appium-Mobile-Automation/README.md

 # Appium-Mobile-Automation

-Appium Mobile automation frameowork using Java with TestNG, Extent Reports.
+Appium Mobile automation frameowork using Java with TestNG, Extent Reports..

 We can run test on emulator, real Physical device, browserstack and on other cloud provider.